chophilip21/chophilip21.github.io/_posts/openssh_part2/2023-03-19-openssh_part2.md

 <figcaption>To do port forwarding, firewall needs to be configured, making the security weaker.</figcaption>
 </figure>

 Under normal circumstances, your network is configured to restrict the ability to access most of these ports from the outside internet.
 Exposing certain ports to the internet means exposing your network to hacking and all the nasty surprises that come along with it.
+Port Forwarding does its job, but you can't deny the fact that it has greater risks.

 And there is alternative, which is setting up `VPN`.
 It allows your **computer outside the network to behave as if it was inside the network**.
 Yes, this sets up additional layer of work, but this establihes additional layer of security and now you can **connect directly via private ip address without having to expose any ports on your router to internet**.